ibrahimGozlukaya/DSA210-/README.md

 Then, we will apply a **panel regression analysis** that tracks how changes in these economic indicators are related to changes in social-media participation within each country.

 To address the **sub-questions**, we will test whether consumer confidence strengthens or weakens the relationship between economic stress and social media use (interaction effects).
-Additionally, optional platform-level data from Statcounter or DataReportal will help us see whether higher usage is driven more by entertainment focused or professional platforms.
+Additionally, optional platform level data from Statcounter or DataReportal will help us see whether higher usage is driven more by entertainment focused or professional platforms.

 ---